TheOnlyTails/LootGoblin/README.md

 }
 ```

-The `isTransitive` property is added to make sure the library is imported corretly.
+The `isTransitive` property is added to make sure the library is imported correctly.